Advanced Telehealth CoordinatorNext program starts 2/8/2021 -- Seats available with an invitation code only!

 Telehealth holds exciting possibilities for addressing issues related to healthcare access in California, such as providing access to critical care in areas where there is a shortage of providers, as well as to underserved geographic locations.
 It also serves as an innovative way to meet the demands of an aging population, reduce the number of non-emergency visits to emergency rooms, prevent hospital re-admissions and bring care to the most appropriate setting.

 The course begins by laying the foundation needed to understand the benefits and uses of telehealth, as well as the role of the telehealth coordinator.
-As the curriculum advances, you will dive into deeper concepts such as:

 This course offers 4.5 Continuing Educational Units (CEUs) for those healthcare workers who are licensed with continuing education requirements as part of licensure.